bbe2/portfolio/README.md

 **Welcome!** Thank you for learning about my substance. ~brianh

-I am a technical curriculum developer, instructional designer, and university instructor who delivers effective learning experiences and creative content.
-Deep reengineering work and hands-on programming help me assess situations, decipher solutions, and bridge content to learners.
+I'm a writer, instructional designer, technical curriculum developer, and university instructor delivering compelling learning experiences and creative content.
+Deep operations reengineering work and creation of effective programming courses informs design choices to help effectively bridge constructs to learners.

-**Key administration offerings**
+**Key offerings**
-• Proven skills in partnering with leaders and engineers to intuit goals and frame needs analysis objectives.
+• Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.
-• Skilled at mapping an instructional designer's strategy and methods for complex material skilling.
+• Apply theory and learning principles to multimedia to achieve desired learning focus.
 • Need the complex explained?
-Rely on my keen grok skills to decipher, translate, and bridge content.
+Rely on my keen grok skills to decipher, translate, and connect to content.
-• Are there curious creatures on your team?
-Happy to share recent neuroscience literature learnings.
+• Promote a positive and supportive learning environment among peers.
-• Do other people matter?
-Of course, tutoring a clinical associate to pass TEAS and start nursing school.
+• Actively assist friends and their acquaintances with learner coaching and tutoring needs.

 **Key pedagogical offerings**
 • A passionate instructor of practice-oriented learning.